jsilvela/jsilvela.github.io/content/post/2020-06-14-math-year-one-classes.md

 The first order of business then is to define which sets are measurable.
 Then which functions are measurable, and from then, you build the Lebesgue integral.

 This subject feels a bit finicky in the beginning.
-The Caratheodory construction of the outer measure seems like it's hanging by a thread.
+The Carathéodory construction of the outer measure seems like it's hanging by a thread.
 You need quite a bit of machinery just to get going.